Upwelling Indices for the U.S. West Coast

 Differences in mean transport estimates are especially pronounced off southern and central California, where Bakun [1973] pointed out that limitations of using relatively coarse-resolution sea level pressure fields to estimates near-surface winds.
 In the seasonal cycle, the Bakun Index tends to give much higher estimates of transport magnitude, particularly for winter downwelling in the north and summer upwelling in the south.
 This is in part because it does not account for cross-shore geostrophic transport, which tends to oppose Ekman transport and reduce the upwelling/downwelling magnitude.

 Note that while points (1)-(4) above relate to simplifications in the Bakun Index that have been addressed by CUTI and/or BEUTI, the advantage to those simplifications is that they allow relatively straightforward calculation of the Bakun Index extending further back in time and over a broader spatial domain.
-The next section on this page provides suggestions for which index to use depending on the constraints of the problem being addressed.

 Which index should I use?

 Use the chart below to find the appropriate index based on spatiotemporal coverage and attributes of the time series.
 In general, CUTI and/or BEUTI should be used if they cover the spatial domain and time period of interest.
-Otherwise, various versions of the Bakun Index can be used.
-Note that the different Bakun Indices are quite similar north of 39˚N, but farther south the different indices diverge and the choice of which to use becomes more important (see comparison above under “How are CUTI and BEUTI different from the Bakun Index?”).
+Otherwise, various versions of the Bakun Index can be used (available here).

 CUTI and BEUTI were developed in the Environmental Research Division of NOAA’s Southwest Fisheries Science Center, in collaboration with the UC Santa Cruz Ocean Modeling Group.